xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/blender-appTemplate/readme.md

 azure batch pool create --template pool.json
 ```

-**You are billed for your Azure Batch pools, so don't forget to delete it when you're done.**
+**You are billed for your Azure Batch pools, so don't forget to delete this pool through the [Azure portal](https://portal.azure.com) when you're done.**

 If you want to use an existing pool to run the job, modify the `render-job.json` file to specify the unique id of your pool.